ddejohn/cs_3120/final_project/README.md

 Devon DeJohn, Spring 2020

 ## Requirements
-This project uses `keras`, `tensorflow`, `numpy`, and `opencv`.
+In order to run these files you will need `keras`, `tensorflow`, `numpy`, `opencv`, and the abililty to read and write digits.

 ## To run
-Wherever you unzipped the files, simply run `number_predictor.py` in your terminal of choice.
+Wherever you unzipped the files, simply run `number_predictor.py` in your terminal.

-A window will appear in which you can draw on a square black background.
+A window will appear in which you can draw on a black background.
+Draw a digit, press `enter`, and the model will guess which digit you drew.
+The prediction will print in the terminal.

 To exit the program, press `esc` on your keyboard.
-To have the predictor guess which number you drew, press `enter`.
-The prediction will print in the terminal.

 ## Improvements
 This model sucks at identifying zeros.